JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-03-09-trickeye-museum.md

 ![](http://bit.ly/2Hmn2LH)

-True, some of our adventures in Trickeye led us down dark, argumentative routes where, instead of sorting out our issues over a cup of tea as we would in the real world, we'd find our minds corporealizing cannibalistic revenge fantasies...
+True, some of our adventures in Trickeye led us down dark, argumentative routes where, instead of sorting out our issues over a cup of tea, we'd find our minds corporealizing cannibalistic revenge fantasies...

 ![](http://bit.ly/2FBWwRk)